ivaano/NsxLibraryManager/README.md

   - `VersionUrl`: Url to download the version file.
   - `Regions`: List of regions to download.
   - `ProdKeys`: Path to your prod.keys file, if this value is not set, program will look in the same folder as the executable, or you can put them in `$HOME/.switch/prod.keys`.

+[!NOTE]
+Be sure that the paths you put on `appsettings.json` exists the application doesn't create the paths if they don't exists, also please use absolute paths, relative paths might not work as expected because the function to build paths is a little wonky for example `~/Library` will not work as expected on linux, as the final result will be `/ApplicationPath/~/Library` instead of `/home/user/Library`._

  ## Usage
 - Run the `NsxLibraryManager.exe` file.
 - Open your browser and go to [http://localhost:5000](http://localhost:5000).
+- On first run you will need to update titledb, go to Titledb and click on **Update Titledb** button.
+- After that, go to Library and click on **Reload Library**
+- If new files are added to your library, you can use the **Refresh Library** button to update the database.
+- Reload Library will drop the table and create it again.

 ## Screenshots
 ![Dashboard](./screenshots/dashboard.png)